CMCLorg/2020/program.md

 # Cognitive Modeling and Computational Linguistics (CMCL) 2020

 CMCL 2020 will have both oral presentations and poster presentations.
-The complete program is under definition.

 ## Location and Date